 Here’s a more detailed breakdown of Full Frame’s coverage:

-Full Frame Insurance is one of the newer options on the list, which makes it difficult to find many customer reviews.
-The good news is that they are still highly rated, but there’s not enough information to know truly how well their customers appreciate their coverage.
-Full Frame Insurance doesn’t yet operate in all 50 states, but they are in a majority of states and adding more all the time.
+Full Frame Insurance is one of the newer options on the list, making it difficult to find many customer reviews.
+Full Frame Insurance doesn’t yet operate in all 50 states, but they are in most states and adding more all the time.

 Insureon: Another Coverage Option

-Insureon is a solid insurance option that covers a wide range of small business owners in a number of professions.
+Insureon is a marketplace website that lets you compare coverage and prices from many insurers.
+Choices that cover a wide range of small business owners in many professions, including photography, are available.
 Its coverage and process are focused on what is right for each type of business applicant.
 It offers an easy-to-use online option to apply and get started quickly with coverage.
-While it’s not one of the best options on this list, Insureon can offer quick insurance that will likely satisfy your needs.

 Here’s a more detailed breakdown of Insureon’s coverage:

-- Types of Coverage: General Liability, BOP, professional liability, worker's compensation
+- Types of coverage: General Liability, BOP, professional liability, worker's compensation, commercial auto

 What Is Photography Insurance?